achintyashivam11/hsql/README.md

 1. dblist.db is file which contains the list of all the databases (only 1)
 2. There is one schema file per database
 3. There is one directory for each database
-4. column files contain the data in a column (same column cannot repeat in the table can be found in other table in same db)

 **Have commented as many important lines as possible.
 If you have any doubts, call me.**